Service Provider Succession Planning Programs To Address Land Access In The Northeast

 Milestones:

-Engagement: Status: In process
+Status: In process

 2 Cohorts of up to 15 service providers will be recruited over the 3 year period to undergo workshops and trainings based on the information recommended by the key individuals and the project advisory team.
-These cohort members will ultimately work to engage succession processes for 7 BIPOC farmers looking for land and 7 transitioning farmers/land access/transfer opportunities in the NE.
+These cohort members will ultimately work to engage succession processes for 7 farmers of color looking for land and 7 transitioning farmers/land access/transfer opportunities in the NE.

 Accomplishments:

-January of 2025 we will evaluate service provider attitude, ability make time for and center relationship, ways in which the service provider has adjusted, changed or adapted process, policy and procedures to deepen relationship and create room for more diverse perspectives and ways of being. awareness and adoption of race and equity lens in all aspects of their work, awareness and analysis of power and privilege and oppression, create an action plan utilizing the service providers agency held in their role.
+March of 2024 we will evaluate service provider attitude, ability make time for and center relationship, ways in which the service provider has adjusted, changed or adapted process, policy and procedures to deepen relationship and create room for more diverse perspectives and ways of being. awareness and adoption of race and equity lens in all aspects of their work, awareness and analysis of power and privilege and oppression, create an action plan utilizing the service providers agency held in their role.
 The review tool and cohort accountability groups will be routinely used throughout the 3 year scope of the project.

 Accomplishments: